 The Internet of Things (IoT) is growing rapidly.
 IoT is the connectivity of devices over the internet.
-It’s like a social network or an email service, but instead of connecting people, IoT actually connects smart devices which include, but not limited to your computers, smartphones, smart home appliances, automation tools, and more.
+It’s like a social network or an email service.
+Still, instead of connecting people, IoT actually connects smart devices, which include, but are not limited to, your computers, smartphones, smart home appliances, automation tools, and more.

 However, similar to all types of technologies out there, IoT is a double-edged sword as well.
 It has its upsides, but there are serious threats that accompany this technology.
 As manufacturers are racing against each other to bring the latest device in the market, not many of them are thinking about the security issues associated with their IoT devices.